OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 .. image:: https://arpitmathur.files.wordpress.com/2018/04/solidity.png

-This code snippet is a simple smart contract with a function that lets a user set a local variable and retrieve it.
+This code snippet is a example smart contract with a function that lets a user set a local variable and retrieve it.
 It can be thought of as a storage, hence the contract name, "SimpleStorage".
+In a realistic smart contract, someone might store a party that agreed to a legal document.

 A developer can put whatever data and functions they desire inside of a smart contract.
-Once a smart contract is put onto the blockchain, functions are able to be called through third-party software.
+Once a smart contract is put onto the blockchain, code within it is immutable.
+However, functions are able to be called through third-party software.
 If these functions change data within the smart contract, they will change the blockchain's state and are considered transactions.
 In the image, calling the function "set" would be considered a transaction since it changes data within the smart contract.
 Calling "get", however, would not be since it only reads data.

 Since smart contracts are so customizable, multiple different applications of them have arisen.
-For example, the most common use of smart contracts is to represent a non-fungible token(NFT).
+For example, the most common use of smart contracts is to transfer a non-fungible token(NFT).
-A smart contract representing a NFT would hold some metadata such as name, image/gif/video url to represent the NFT, address that possesses ownership of that NFT, and more.
+The most popular smart contract for doing so is `ERC-721
+<http://erc721.org/>`_, which is a standard for NFTs.
+It has functions
+like transfer(current_owner, new_owner, NFT_id), ownerOf(NFT_id), and more.
-When someone purchases the NFT, a function would be called to transfer ownership of the NFT to the new address.
+When someone purchases the NFT, a the transfer function would be called to transfer ownership of the NFT to the new address.
 This will change data inside the smart contract, so it is considered a transaction.
+If you call the ownerOf function to find the owner of an NFT, it won't modify blockchain data, and won't be considered a transaction.

 .. _`fungible tokens`:

 Smart contracts are also how fungible tokens get built on a blockchain.
 A fungible token is the opposite of a NFT -- meaning that every token is the same.
-This is what Ethereum, or Bitcoin, or any other coin on a blockchain is.
+This is what Ether, or Bitcoin, or any other coin on a blockchain is.
 You are able to trade one coin for another, as they all have the same value.
+The most popular standard for implementing one of these coins is `ERC-20
+<https://ethereum.org/en/developers/docs/standards/tokens/erc-20/>`_, and a coin must implement
+specific methods to be considered an ERC-20 coin.
-A smart contract representing a coin would have metadata such as the total supply of the coin, the coin's symbol, if the minting is finished, etc. It would also have a function to transfer coins between addresses, and these addresses are either the same as Ethereum addresses or a mapping of an Ethereum address.
+Any one of these coins would have metadata such as the total supply of the coin, the coin's symbol, if the minting is finished, etc. It would also have a function to transfer coins between addresses, and these addresses are either the same as Ethereum addresses or a mapping of an Ethereum address.
 Some of these coins include $USDT (Tether), $SHIB (Shiba Inu), $USDC (USD Coin),